rust-random/getrandom/README.md

 ## Error handling

-We always choose failure over returning known insecure "random" bytes.
-In general, on supported platforms, failure is highly unlikely, though not impossible.
-If an error does occur, then it is likely that it will occur on every call to `getrandom`, hence after the first successful call one can be reasonably confident that no errors will occur.
+We always prioritize failure over returning known insecure "random" bytes.
+Generally, on supported platforms, failure is highly unlikely, though not impossible.
+If an error does occur, it is likely that it will occur on every call to `getrandom`.
+Therefore, after the first successful call, one can be reasonably confident that no errors will occur.

 ## Panic handling

-We strive to eliminate all potential panics from our implementation.
+We strive to eliminate all potential panics from our backend implementations.
-In other words, when compiled with enabled optimizations, generated binary code for `getrandom` functions should not contain any panic branches.
-Even if platform misbiheaves and returns an unexpected result, our code should correctly handle it and return an error like [`Error::UNEXPECTED`].
+In other words, when compiled with optimizations enabled, the generated binary code for `getrandom` functions should not contain any panic branches.
+Even if the platform misbehaves and returns an unexpected result, our code should correctly handle it and return an error, e.g.
+[`Error::UNEXPECTED`].

 ## Sanitizer support

-If your code uses [`fill_uninit`] and you use memory sanitizer (i.e. `-Zsanitizer=memory`), then you need to pass `getrandom_sanitize` configuration flag for `fill_uninit` to unpoison destination buffer.
+If your code uses [`fill_uninit`] and you enable memory sanitization (i.e. `-Zsanitizer=memory`), you need to pass the `getrandom_sanitize` configuration flag to enable unpoisoning of the destination buffer filled by `fill_uninit`.

-For example, it can be done like this (requires Nightly compiler):
+For example, this can be done as follows (requires a Nightly compiler):
 ```sh
 RUSTFLAGS="-Zsanitizer=memory --cfg getrandom_sanitize" \
     cargo test -Zbuild-std --target=x86_64-unknown-linux-gnu